Silas Chapman

 Silas Chapman (June 9, 1813 - December 14, 1899) was a Milwaukee map and book publisher known primarily for his maps of the upper Midwest, which were influential at a pivotal time of the settlement of that region.
 When he arrived in Milwaukee harbor in 1841, there were 2,000 inhabitants, the roads were crude, most of the area was oak prairie, and the towns of the region had not yet been settled.
-Within 20 years, with the help of an influx of skilled engravers, especially from Germany, his firm was producing fine detailed maps, many of which became collectors items.
+Within 20 years, with the help of an influx of skilled engravers, especially from Germany, his firm was producing fine detailed maps, many of which became collector's items.
 He published 55 different maps during his life.
 An 1880s map of Milwaukee sold 100,000 copies, at a time when the population of the city was 150,000.

 Life and career

 Chapman was born in Southampton, Massachusetts.
 He learned the printer's trade working for the Springfield Republican.
 In 1836 he spent a year at New York University, and then taught school for four years, before moving to Prairieville, (now Waukesha), Wisconsin Territory, in 1841.
 His introduction to map publishing came when he and Philetus C. Hale published Increase Lapham's famous early maps of Wisconsin.
 By 1850, he had branched out on his own.